felixayot/monty/README.md

 - ***Felix Ayot*** - felixayot@gmail.com

 # Acknowledgments
 - ALX SE program provided the resources and project guidance.
+More information on this amazing program can be found through this [link](https://www.alxafrica.com/).